ibm-cloud-docs/assistant/skill-add.md

       **Important:**

-      - The imported JSON file must use UTF-8 encoding.
+      - The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
       - The maximum size for a skill JSON file is 10MB.
 If you need to import a larger skill, consider importing the intents and entities separately after you have imported the skill.
 (You can also import larger skills using the REST API.
 For more information, see the [API Reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/assistant?curl=#create-workspace){: new_window}.)
       - The JSON cannot contain tabs, newlines, or carriage returns.